 Chapter 7 bankruptcy wipes the slate clean of unsecured debts quickly.
 These debts often include credit cards, medical bills, and personal loans.
 Chapter 13 bankruptcy, sometimes called "reorganization bankruptcy," allows debt repayment over time.
 It also offers a discharge of unsecured debts but after a three to five year period.
 Chapter 13 has many great options, including the ability to pay certain secured debts at sometimes reduced interest and principal.
-It also allows filiers to gain bankruptcy protection and catch up debt, like home loans, thereby protecting their home.
+It also allows filers to gain bankruptcy protection and catch up debt, like home loans, thereby protecting their home.
 This guide will help you decide which option suits your financial situation best.

 Bankruptcy offers a way to address overwhelming debt.
 It provides a structured path to financial recovery.
 Understanding the details of Chapter 7 and Chapter 13 is essential.